konung-nvkz/konung-nvkz/README.md

 ## Welcome to my personal GitHub page

-First of all, Happy New Year and Merry Christmas!
-Wish you all happiness!
-It is the 1-st day of 2024.
-Hope we all have a great year.

 A long time ago in a galaxy far, far away...

 To cut a long story short.